San Diego Yard Drainage & Stormwater (2026): French Drains, Permeable Pavers, Legal Tie-ins & Permits

 Can my sump pump discharge to the storm drain?

 Annually before rainy season: clear leaves from inlets/grates, flush lines from cleanouts, and inspect pump basins (if any).
-We offer maintenance plans.
+Coastal properties should also check for salt-related corrosion on metal grates and hardware.

 - City of San Diego DS-560: Storm Water Requirements Applicability Checklist